 - Gradually withdraw supports: adult supervision shouldn’t be completely withdrawn until the student proves capable.
 Symptoms can cause poor executive function well through college because it largely interferes with academic skills no matter their age.

 Source: M.D., M. B. (2018, September 24).
 The Pivotal Role of Adults in Teen ADHD Care.
 Retrieved from https://www.psychologytoday.com/us/blog/child-development-central/201809/the-pivotal-role-adults-in-teen-adhd-care

-If you or someone you know thinks they have ADHD, anxiety, depression, or drug addictions, or learning disabilities, the psychologists, psychiatrists, and psychotherapists at Arista Counseling and Psychiatric Services can help.
-Contact the Bergen County, NJ or Manhattan offices at (201) 368-3700 or (212) 722-1920.
-Visit http://www.counselingpsychotherapynjny.com for more information.
+If you or someone you know is struggling with ADHD, the licensed psychologists, psychiatrists, psychiatric nurse practitioners, and psychotherapists at Arista Counseling & Psychotherapy can assist you.
+Contact our Paramus, NJ or Manhattan, NY offices respectively, at (201) 368-3700 or (212) 722-1920 to set up an appointment.
+For more information, visit http://www.counselingpsychotherapynjny.com/